Politics

 “Taken together, these testimonies converge on a sobering conclusion: personal diplomacy can smooth over tensions in the short term, but it cannot prevent structural and ideological divergences from resurfacing.”

 But Russia’s institutional weakness in Washington meant there were few durable mechanisms to carry forward any personal understanding.
-With no entrenched lobbying infrastructure and little habit of working pragmatically through the American system, Russian influence rested almost entirely on whether presidents could establish and sustain personal trust.
+With no entrenched lobbying infrastructure and little habit of working pragmatically through the US system, Russian influence rested almost entirely on whether presidents could establish and sustain personal trust.

 Vladimir Putin with Donald Trump in 2019&